 Frequently Asked Questions

-We are providing answers to frequently asked questions during this phase of the process.
-Please note that this information will be continually updated throughout each phase of the school consolidation process, so please revisit this webpage for updates.
+We are providing answers to frequently asked questions during each phase of the school consolidation process.
+Please note that this information will be continually updated throughout, so please revisit this webpage for updates.
 We will also post updates on our social media pages (Facebook and Twitter) and through district communications.